Shaping the Future of Health Care on Long Island

 Emergency Department Enhancements

-THE GOOD SAMARITAN EMERGENCY DEPARTMENT is often the first point of contact for both adults and children throughout Suffolk County in need of health care, seeing nearly 89,000 patients a year.
+The Good Samaritan Emergency Department is often the first point of contact for both adults and children throughout Suffolk County in need of health care, seeing nearly 80,000 patients a year.
 With an unmatched level of services, including the only Verified Level 2 Trauma Center for both Adults and Pediatrics on the south shore of Long Island, it is not surprising that this volume represents the second highest amount of emergency department visits in Suffolk County.
 With such a high demand for emergency services, supported by Good Samaritan, the community and the health care professionals that serve them, deserve the best medical experience possible.

-A need exists to enhance Good Samaritan’s Emergency Department, creating a completely separate experience for pediatric patients and their families, and eventually, providing a larger state-of-the-art facility.
-A redesign of the Emergency Department will allow for better patient flow and a more distinct separation between the pediatric and adult waiting and treatment areas.
+A need existed to immediately enhance Good Samaritan’s Emergency Department, creating a completely separate experience for pediatric patients and their families, and eventually, providing a larger state-of-the-art facility.
+A redesign of the Emergency Department's waiting and triage areas has already allowed for better patient flow.
+The opening of the new Pediatric Emergency Department has provided a more distinct separation between the pediatric and adult waiting and treatment areas.
 Emergency treatment bays will be developed to alleviate overcrowding and provide a safe and secure environment for patients and their families.
 This enhanced Emergency Department will act as a bridge to a larger modernization project — the Patient Care Pavilion.

-The Patient Care Pavilion will be a new four-story addition with construction beginning at a time to-be-determined between 2021 and 2022 that will include:
+The Patient Care Pavilion will be a new five-story addition with construction beginning at a time to-be-determined between 2021 and 2022 that will include:

 - A larger surgical suite, which will include an additional 16 operating rooms, a new perioperative area and sterile processing and support—required due to the continued move toward more minimally invasive and outpatient surgical procedures

-- A private medical surgical unit featuring 42 single patient rooms, increasing the number of private rooms to 30% throughout the campus
+- A private medical surgical unit featuring 42 single patient rooms, with the ability to renovate additional floors, increasing the number of private rooms to 120.

 Many initial steps have been taken to assist in the development of the Patient Care Pavilion, including: